ebi-webcomponents/nightingale/packages/protvista-zoomable/README.md

 #### `observedAttributes()`

-The observed attributes are: `["displaystart", "displayend", "length"]`.
+The observed attributes are: `["displaystart", "displayend", "length", "highlight]`.

 _Note_: If you are overwriting this method in your component, make sure to include those defined here, otherwise the zooming functionality might be compromised.
 For example: